nodatime/nodatime/src/NodaTime.Web/Markdown/developer/tzdb-file-format.md

 output used by version 1.2.x.
 Noda Time 2.x does not necessarily need to be able to read anything consumed by Noda Time 1.x.

-(The same is true for the PCL version of Noda Time, though it is considered a separate development line for the purposes of compatibility, and so does not need to support the same features as the earlier non-PCL versions.)
+(The same is true for the PCL version of Noda Time 1.x, though it is considered a separate development line for the purposes of compatibility, and so does not need to support the same features as the earlier non-PCL versions.)